jpopham/jekyll-now/_posts/2015-01-03-tuning-the-blog.md

 layout: post
 title: "Tuning the blog - 1) adding the date and time to posts"
 date: 2015-01-03 13:50:00
+description: "Adding the date and time to GitHub Pages blog posts"
 category: blogging
 tags:
 - jekyll